FranAitch/AC-FreeC/twitterSnipper/README.md

 <p>Tip: a quick way to open a link in your browser is to just right click on the url, then click 'Open URL'. </p>

+## Please Note
+<p>I deleted my twitter account, so some of the most recent changes to the script are untested.
+Should work, but let me know if it doesn't.</p>

 ## Feedback
 <p>I just recently started coding.
 Any feedback on how to make my code more elegant and/or efficient would be much appreciated!</p>